SainsburyWellcomeCentre/lasagna/README.md

   -D, --demo            Load demo images (default: False)
 ```

-For more info, see the [website](http://sainsburywellcomecentre.github.io/lasagna/).
+For more information see the [wiki](https://github.com/SainsburyWellcomeCentre/lasagna/wiki).

 ## Current status ##
 Even the master branch is currently unstable (although should always be usable).